 – The idea behind this Christmas tour is to bring something new and timeless to the tradition of Christmas concerts in Norway.
 A lot of people want beautiful harp music for Christmas, and I would love to give them melodic, evocative music, that echoes tradition in a stressful time before Christmas.

 The well-known harpist has released two Christmas singles and is now touring to celebrate the double release.
 Under the name “Harpeklang i Vinternatt” she plays self-composed music as well as the familiar Christmas tunes we love.
-Her beautifully composed music gives us the feeling of Christmas.
+Her beautifully composed music bring us into the moods of Christmas.

 She has a big following in Japan, her own rack at Tower Records in Japan, and 60.000 listeners on Spotify.
 Ellen Bødtker has a “different” harp career.

 She had been a freelance harpist for 15 years, mostly with Norwegian orchestras, and was touring with Oslo Philharmonic Orchestra in New York when it happened:

 – I was in the elevator with Elie Wiesel, who thanked me for the concert.
 At first, I was very happy and surprised, she’s a person I admire deeply.
 But then I became shameful, I couldn’t remember what we played.
 On a tour like this, where you play a new place every day you become mechanical about your playing, Ellen Bødtker explains.

 She had been longing for something for a long time, but the experience in the elevator made her think: – What made me pursue a career in music?
 What did the composer want with this piece?
 And then it was clear to me, what I enjoyed was the creative part.

 Don’t get me wrong: I learned a lot by touring with Oslo Philharmonic Orchestra.
 But I wanted to work creatively with being a harpist – and be conscious of my Norwegian identity.
 I wanted to work with Norwegian composers and develop other aspects of being a musician.
 I wanted to pursue a solo career, men not one that only focused on virtuosity.